RaiderKnight/RK-Meat-Shop/README.md

 ### 1- rk_MeatShop  :
-Add options to buy/eat meat at different places around the city.
+Add options to buy/eat meaty meals at different places around the city.
+8 types of meals with meat.
+Contain 3 scenes.

 ### Module requirements
-None
+At least LifePlay 3.18

 ### Module conflict